trunkmaster/trunkmaster.github.io/README.md

 ## ![Logo](NEXTSPACE.png) NEXTSPACE News

+### 13.12.2018

+Fixes, fixes, fixes... to focus management again.

+Last couple of days I've tested focus management with IntelliJ IDEA.
+This application has interesting startup sequence from focus management point of view.
+Now WM became more mature in handling such applications.

 ### 11.12.2018

 I've finished some documentation on focus management.
 Although exstensive testing, fixing and polishing is ahead.